Carbon Footprint

 A carbon footprint is the amount of carbon emissions associated with an individual, business, product, university, etc. Some aspects of a carbon footprint are easy to calculate from readily available data.
 Others require estimates.

 The bulk of Rice’s carbon footprint comes from energy, specifically electricity and natural gas.
-Below is a summary of Rice’s carbon footprint, followed by more detail about the calculations.
+Below is a summary of Rice’s carbon footprint.